an1604/Algorithms-1-final-project/README.md

 ### Stage D: A* Algorithm
 The A* algorithm is implemented and used to solve both puzzles with three different heuristic functions.

-### BFS Class
-The BFS class is implemented to perform Breadth-First Search traversal on the puzzle graph, starting from a given node.